 The directors who were in office on the date of approval of these financial statements have confirmed, as far as they are aware, that there is no relevant audit information of which the auditor is unaware.
 Each of the directors have confirmed that they have taken all the steps that they ought to have taken as directors in order to make themselves aware of any relevant audit information and to establish that it has been communicated to the auditor.

 AUDITOR

-Kingston Smith LLP was appointed as auditor of the company during the year and has indicated its willingness to continue office.
+Kingston Smith LLP has indicated its willingness to continue in office.

 This report has been prepared in accordance with the provisions applicable to companies entitled to the small companies exemptions.

 On behalf of the board,